Maryland Terrapins football: Mike Locksley era (2019–present)

 On December 4, 2018, Maryland hired Alabama offensive coordinator Mike Locksley as their new head coach.
 Locksley, a D.C. native and former Maryland assistant, previously served as interim head coach of the Terrapins for their final 6 games in 2015 after Randy Edsall's firing.
 Locksley is known for his impressive recruiting ability, and has made an effort to keep many of them talented players that go to high school in the DMV in the area by convincing them to come to UMD.

-The Locksley era at Maryland had an impressive offensive start with the Terps scoring 142 points in kicking off the 2019 campaign.
-In its first game, Maryland crushed FCS Howard University 79-0 and then dominated 21st ranked Syracuse University 63-20.
+The Locksley era at Maryland had an impressive offensive start with the Terps scoring 142 points in the 2019 campaign.
+In its first game, Maryland defeated FCS Howard University 79-0 and then dominated 21st ranked Syracuse University 63-20.
 The 142 points in its first two games marked the Terps highest-ever scoring output in consecutive games.
 The 63 points against Syracuse were the most points scored against a ranked opponent by any Maryland football team ever.
-Despite all of the excitement surrounding the undefeated and 21st ranked team in the country, the Terrapins suffered a disappointing loss to unranked the Temple Owls.
+Despite the excitement surrounding the undefeated and 21st ranked team in the country, the Terrapins suffered a disappointing loss to the unranked Temple Owls.
 After a strong start, the only other win in the season came against Rutgers, and the Terrapins would ultimately finish 3-9.
 In 2020, the Terps played in a shortened season due to the COVID-19 pandemic playing only 5 games, all against teams from the Big Ten, finishing with an overall record of 2-3 and briefly paused operations in the middle of the season due to several players and staff getting diagnosed with symptoms of the virus.
 The two victories came against Minnesota at home in College Park on Friday, October 30th and on the road in State College, Pennsylvania against Penn State on November 7th.

-In 2021, Mike Locksley led a convincing victory over Howard University 62-0, and they ended the regular season with a 40 - 16 victory over Rutgers.
-He led them to victory in the New Era Pinstripe bowl over Virginia Tech 54 - 10.
-This result made the Terps end their season at 7-6, their first winning record since 2014, when Maryland first joined the Big Ten.
+In 2023, The Terrapins again won 8 games, jumping out to a 5 and 0 record before losing 4 straight, including a close loss to #1 Michigan.
+In the final regular season game against Rutgers, Maryland's quarterback Taulia Tagovailoa threw for 298 yards in the first half of the game, becoming the Big Ten's all time passing leader.
+Maryland capped the season with a dominant 31 to 13 win against Auburn, jumping out to a 21 to 0 lead in the first quarter, with the season's backup quarterbacks playing as Taulia Tagovailoa sat the game out.